-R.I The Shoreline landscape type comprises the narrow band of inter-tidal beach that occurs at the base of the steep chalk cliffs between the high and low water marks.
+R. I The Shoreline landscape type comprises the narrow band of inter-tidal beach that occurs at the base of the steep chalk cliffs, and is defined between the high or the cliff top, and low water marks.

 DESCRIPTION

 Integrated Key Characteristics: